Flood warnings continue for Dubuque, Jackson counties

 A flood warning is in effect for the Mississippi River at Dubuque and Bellevue, Iowa.

-The National Weather Service reports that the river stood at 16.31 feet today at the Dubuque railroad bridge.
+The National Weather Service reported that the river stood at 16.31 feet on Sunday at the Dubuque railroad bridge.
 Flood stage is 17 feet.

 The current forecast calls for the river to rise above flood stage Wednesday, April 1, and rise to at least 18.5 feet by April 5.